• Get the best quotes, fast!

 Cons of combi boilers

-• They struggle to meet very high hot water demand, so they're most suitable for homes with less than 3 bathrooms.
+• They struggle to meet very high hot water demand, so they’re less suitable for homes with more than 2 bathrooms.

-• Combi boilers are only as strong as the mains water pressure in your area, so they won't help improve your water performance.
+• Combi boilers are only as strong as the main water pressure in your area.
+If you live in an area with low water pressure, this might affect your hot water comfort.

 • As they don’t have a backup hot water supply (like a system or conventional boiler), they can be a problem if you experience a breakdown or power outage.

-If a combi boiler seems like a poor fit for your home – perhaps you have multiple bathrooms or a large family – a system boiler might be the better choice.
+If a combi boiler seems like a poor fit for your home - perhaps you have 2 or more bathrooms or a large family - a system boiler might be the better choice.
 They offer a greater hot water supply, but your overall central heating installation costs can increase due to additional parts.

 System boiler cost